 "Fibre" (used in this prospectus) and "Fiber" (used in TDF Infrastructure consolidated financial statements) have the same meaning.
-More precisely, "Fibre business" and "Fibre activities" have the same definition as the definition of "Fiber business" used in the TDF audited consolidated Financial Statements and Half-Year reviewed condensed consolidated financial statements.
+More precisely, "Fibre business" and "Fibre activities" have the same definition as the definition of "Fiber business" used in the TDF audited consolidated Financial Statements.

-Overall revenue for the twelve-month periods ended from 31 December 2021 to 31 December 2023 (as reported, excluding IFRS 5 restatement, i.e., including contribution from Fibre activities) can be broken down as follows:
+Overall revenue for the twelve-month periods ended from 31 December 2022 to 31 December 2024 (including IFRS 5 restatement, i.e., restated from the disposal of Fibre activities) is presented in the following tables.